RPlunk/SOFR-IRS-Curve/README.md

 # SOFR-IRS-Curve

-Demonstrating a short end SOFR interest rate swaps curve and risk metrics in RatesLib: https://rateslib.com/py/en/2.0.x/index.html
+Demonstrating a short end SOFR interest rate swaps curve and risk metrics in [RatesLib](https://rateslib.com/py/en/2.0.x/index.html)

+Please see this [post](https://rplunk.github.io/2026/01/06/pricing-curve-post.html) for further elucidation

 Seeks to evaluate a portfolio of swaps, hedge the portfolio and evaluate performance over the course of a single day.
 Futures order book data via the databento API is utilized.

-Other source repos include: https://github.com/attack68/book_irds3
+Other source repos include: [Code Repository for Pricing and Trading IRDs](https://github.com/attack68/book_irds3)

 ### Structure